kavehfayyazi/rubiks-cube-solver/README.md

 ### Generate pattern databases

 PDBs are not committed.
 Generate them once locally in the `rcs>` CLI using the `generate` command.
 (This step can be slow—on the order of tens of minutes depending on hardware.)
+Approx sizes: corner ≈ 44.1 MB, each 6-edge PDB ≈ 21.3 MB (total ≈ 86.7 MB), stored under pdb/.

 ## Project Structure